Postponed: Exotic Journey: East Meets West, Xiao Dong Wei & Yuki Mack

-Click here for tickets Due to the current health crisis, this concert has been postponed to Sat.
-Oct.
-10, 2020.
+Click here for tickets Due to the current health crisis, this concert has been postponed to April 2021 or whenever it is safe to gather for concerts.

 Chinese-born erhu master Xiao Dong Wei creates spirited and engaging musical bridges spanning thousands of miles—from Beijing to her Detroit area home.
 Xiao Dong’s father began teaching her to play when she was five, and at age 11 her studies took her to the prestigious Central Conservatory of Music in Beijing.
 There she also learned to play the guzheng (a zither-like instrument), the guitar-like pipa, the erhu (a Chinese two-stringed violin), and classical piano.